Skip to main content

 8. Chili Peppers

-If you’re a fan of spicy foods, then you’ll be happy to hear that chili peppers can help suppress appetite thanks to the compound capsaicin.
+If you’re a fan of spicy foods, then you’ll be happy to hear about chili peppers.
+They can help suppress appetite thanks to the compound capsaicin.

 According to one study examining capsaicin’s anti-obesity effects, individuals who consumed breakfast containing capsaicin later consumed reduced amounts of carbs at lunch.